Wizard Alchemy Potions Guide

 Redeem codes first

-Use RELEASE and WIZARD for free Race Rerolls, then read the tier list before spending all of them.
+Use 100KMEMBERS, 20kMembers, and 17kCCU for 20 free Race Rerolls, then read the tier list before spending all of them.
 A better race can make farming smoother before you start chasing higher potion targets.

 Farm simple materials